A list of a all the best Lens Hoods, Screen Protectors, Cases, Straps, Thumb Grips, Soft Shutters and more. For the Fuji X100T, X100 and X100s.

 (6 Pack) MagicFiber® Premium Microfiber Cleaning Cloths

-I always keep a Rocket Air around to blast out any dust from those small hard-to-reach edges.
+I always keep a Rocket Air around to blast out dust from those small, hard-to-reach edges.
 Q-tips can be nice.
-I’m sure you have some in your bathroom so I’m not going to list Q-Tips on a camera accessory page.
+I’m sure you have some in your bathroom, so I won’t list Q-Tips on a camera accessory page.

 Rocket Air Small